jqianh88/bet-wimbledon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+# BetWimbledon Specific Features and Development

+- Login and signup
+- Daily Match ups
+- Bet on matches
+- Automatically tracks your P&L
+- Provides warning when at a loss
+- Can set specific limit for amount spent on betting and loss
+- Secure connection between your finances, banking, and the app

+# BetWimbledon Breakdown of pages/components

+- Entry
+- Login
+- Signup
+- Settings
+- Accounting
+- tbd...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.